asgunzi/Math_proofs_cardboard_paper/README.md

 # Sierpinski Triangle

-The Sierpinski Triangle can be made by sucessive smaller triangles as in figure below.
+The Sierpinski Triangle can be constructed by sucessively cutting out smaller triangles as in the figure below.

 ![](Images/Sierpinski.png)